ipdb/website/OPERATIONS.md

 	- Manipulated or attempted to manipulate a past transaction.
 - A Caretaker can be removed for any reason with a 3/4 vote of all Caretakers.

-### Board of Directors
+### Executive Directors

-#### Number of Directors
+#### Number of Executives
-- At any given time there will be no more than 5 Directors.
+- At any given time there will be no more than 5 Executives.
-- The Directors will include at least one individual who is employed by ascribe and at least one individual who is not employed by or a director of any of the Caretakers.
+- The Executives will include at least one individual who is employed by ascribe and at least one individual who is not employed by or a director of any of the Caretakers.

-#### Electing Directors
+#### Electing Executives
-- Directors can be nominated by the Caretakers or by the Board.
-- The Directors will be elected by the Caretakers.
+- Executives will be nominated and elected by the Caretakers.

-#### Term Limit
-- Initial members of the Board will be appointed for a term of not more than three years.
-- Directors will be elected for three year terms, staggered so no more than two Directors are replaced at a time.
-- Directors are elected for one term with a two year duration.
-- Directors are automatically nominated for reelection at the end of their term unless they ask to be excluded.
-- Directors can serve a maximum of 3 consecutive terms.

 ## Operations